PIRL

 Total_Procedure_Records

-The total number of procedure defintion records in the procedures table.
+The total number of procedure definition records in the procedures table.
 Note: This a a dynamic parameter because the procedures table is refreshed each time pipeline processing is started and the table may have been changed while the Conductor was waiting.

 Procedure_Count